freeella/kubectl-cpbase64/README.md

 ## purpose

-Rootless and distroless containers are very poulare these days.
-Rootless means that additional tools can't be installed.
-Distroless or minimal install menan that in many cases `tar` is not available on the container.
+Rootless and distroless containers are very popular these days.
+This means that as less as possible command line tools are installed inside containers and no additional tools can be installed later.
+Distributions that do not ship `busybox` often do not ship `tar` by default.

-`kubectl cp` can't be used to export debug data such as memory dumps from the container, if `tar` is not installed.
+Without `tar` command `kubectl cp` can't be used to copy debug data such as memory dumps from the container.

 Because the command line tool `base64` is still installed on many containers, `kubectl cpbase64` tries to be an alternative to `kubectl cp` by falling back to `base64` and trying to be in sync with command line syntax of `kubectl cp`.